edwardcunningham-oakes/eco-website-academic/content/publication/webster-2019-2/index.md

 publishDate: '2022-01-04T14:37:22.576109Z'
 publication_types:
 - '2'
-abstract: Three strains of fungus-associated Burkholderiales bacteria with antagonistic activity against Gram-negative plant pathogens were genome sequenced to investigate their taxonomic placement and potential for antimicrobial specialized metabolite production.
-The selected strains were identified as novel taxa belonging to the genus Paraburkholderia and carry multiple biosynthetic gene clusters.
+abstract: <p align="justify"> Three strains of fungus-associated Burkholderiales bacteria with antagonistic activity against Gram-negative plant pathogens were genome sequenced to investigate their taxonomic placement and potential for antimicrobial specialized metabolite production.
+The selected strains were identified as novel taxa belonging to the genus Paraburkholderia and carry multiple biosynthetic gene clusters. </p>
 publication: '*Microbial Resource Announcements*'
 doi: 10.1128/MRA.00778-19
 links: